Filipe-morais-statistics/statistical-data-integration-tools/README.md

 •	cleans and harmonises month/year formats
 •	standardises instrument classifications
-•	builds a structured dataset with variables such as: o	Period, Currency, Instrument, Maturity, Instrument Detail, Value (MEUR)
+•	builds a structured dataset with variables such as: o	Period, Currency, Instrument, Maturity, Instrument Detail, Value
 •	exports the harmonised table for ingestion into the central statistical repository Used for: official monthly public debt compilation.
 ________________________________________